Oberfohren Memorandum: Overview

 The paper was denounced as a fake by the Nazis.
 Oberfohren, who had already resigned from office in late March, was found shot dead in his appartement on 7 May 1933.
 Then reported as a suicide, national and international observers alike assumed that the Nazis forced Oberfohren to commit suicide.

-In an attempt to convince the international media that the Nazi Party was responsible for the fire, the full text, authored by a group of Communist journalists around Arthur Koestler, Willi Munzenberg, Otto Katz and Erich Wollenberg and published in August 1933 in Munzenberg's Paris publishing house, appeared in the Brown Book of the KPD.
-Muenzenberg, who had still been in Berlin during the Reichstag fire night, immediately fled to Paris, was granted political asylum in France and with Comintern financial support acquired the publishing house Editions du Carrefour.
+In an attempt to convince the international media that the Nazi Party was responsible for the fire, the full text, authored by a group of Communist journalists around Arthur Koestler, Willi Münzenberg, Otto Katz and Erich Wollenberg and published in August 1933 in Münzenberg's Paris publishing house, appeared in the Brown Book of the KPD.
+Münzenberg, who had still been in Berlin during the Reichstag fire night, immediately fled to Paris, was granted political asylum in France and with Comintern financial support acquired the publishing house Editions du Carrefour.
 The group was also responsible for the forged confession given by SA officer Karl Ernst.

 According to the memorandum Ernst Oberfohren, in his capacity as chairman of the jointly governing German National People's Party had compiled irrefutable evidence, that identified the Nazis as the true instigators of the Reichstag arson.
 The argument regarding the fire was that it could not have been the work of a single person (Van der Lubbe) – but a group. ″The agents of Herr Göring, led by the Silesian SA leader, Reichstag-deputy Heines, entering the Reichstag through the heating-pipe passage coming from the palace of the President of the Reichstag, Hermann Göring.
 Every SA and SS leader was carefully selected and had a special station assigned to him.
-As soon as the outposts in the Reichstag signalled that the Communist deputies Torgler and Koenen had left the building, the SA troops set to work.″ According to the memorandum Linus van der Lubbe might have been gay and was probably affiliated with SA leader Ernst Röhm, widely known to be homosexual.
+As soon as the outposts in the Reichstag signalled that the Communist deputies Torgler and Koenen had left the building, the SA troops set to work.″ According to the memorandum Marinus van der Lubbe might have been gay and was probably affiliated with SA leader Ernst Röhm, widely known to be homosexual.